adunning/dissertation/5-reading-alexander.md

 # Later Readers

 On fol.
-2v, one finds this:
+2v, one finds this in a fifteenth-century hand:

 > | To Cirencester & bid them pray for me.
 > | He that prayeth for me Jesu have merci on hym.